Semantic Artefacts Governance and Management

 Governance Framework

-Governance Framework defines a set of high-level rules and agreed-upon specifications to provide management mechanisms, supports the development, maintenance, and use of standard tools, facilitates the application of best practices, and ensures high level of quality.
+Governance Framework defines a set of high-level principles and agreed-upon specifications to provide management mechanisms, supports the development, maintenance, and use of standard tools, and facilitates the application of best practices.
 By reusing the pattern established by the BASF Governance Operational Model for Ontologies (GOMO), which is the result of a collaborative effort between industry and academia in the semantic web field, we provide a unified governance structure aimed at enhancing interoperability across initiatives adopting the framework.

 Principles in semantic artefact governance can take the form of simple statements or concrete policies that address specific aspects of the semantic artefact lifecycle, such as metadata, versioning, information model, etc. Each principle should be supported by Recommendations, offering guidance on implementing the principle while providing necessary background knowledge for carrying out related activities.
 Recommendations lead to Standards, derived from best practices, which set norms or requirements to ensure consistent and effective governance.
 These standards enable human- or software-based evaluations through a Quality Control process to verify correct implementation.
 Lastly, training programs emphasise the importance of educating stakeholders on using these recommendations and standards effectively, ensuring the principles are applied consistently.